 The emerging social-credit system builds on this history of monitoring and control.
 Lists are central to the project, and the Chinese authorities like to keep lists.
-China's tourist authority keeps a no-fly list for bad-mannered travellers, who can be banned from going abroad for up to ten years; while the Cyberspace administration keeps a "white list" of favored media firms that may sell their articles to other outlets.
+China's tourist authority keeps a no-fly list for bad-mannered travelers, who can be banned from going abroad for up to ten years; while the Cyberspace administration keeps a "white list" of favored media firms that may sell their articles to other outlets.
 There are many others.

 The list at the heart of the social-credit system is known as the "judgment defaulter's list", made up of those who have defied a court order.
 If people or companies have a contract dispute, or if couples are fighting over a divorce or child support, the parties can go to a civil court for judgment.
 If the losing parties then default on payment, they are put on the list.
 Names of offenders are displayed on an electronic ticker display outside courthouses.
 According to China's supreme court, there were 3.1 million defaulters on the list at the end of 2015.

 Keeping tabs on defaulters might not seem all that unreasonable, but China takes it to an extreme.
 The list is very long, and is made available to dozens of government departments and party organizations, all of which can apply their own sanctions to defaulters.
 People on the list can be blocked from: